 - 85-acre campus in the world-renowned Olympic destination of Lake Placid

 - Located minutes from Whiteface Mountain, the Lake Placid Olympic Jumping Complex, and Mt.
 Van Hoevenberg with million of dollars recently invested in upgrades for the 2023 FISU Games

 - Private school education with advanced curriculum and place-based learning

 - Outdoor programming to experience the Adirondack Mountain wilderness

-- Winter schedule, academic tutors at camps, and technology platform to support travel
+- Winter schedule, academic tutors at camps, and technology platform to support travel and academics

 - Strength and conditioning coaches and on-site technician and tuning facility with a Wintersteiger machine